rusticlion/Manastorm/manastorm_codebase_dump.md

             -- Calculate progress angle (0 to 2*pi)
             local progressAngle = slot.progress / slot.castTime * math.pi * 2

+            -- Check if the spell is frozen by Eclipse Echo if slot.frozen then
+                -- Draw frozen indicator - a "stopped" pulse effect around the orbit for j = 1, 3 do
+                    local pulseSize = 2 + j*1.5
+                    love.graphics.setColor(0.5, 0.5, 1.0, 0.2 - j*0.05)

+                    -- Draw a slightly larger ellipse to indicate frozen state self:drawEllipse(self.x, slotY, radiusX + pulseSize + math.sin(love.timer.getTime() * 3) * 2,
+                                    radiusY + pulseSize + math.sin(love.timer.getTime() * 3) * 2, "line")
+                end

-            -- Draw progress arc as ellipse, respecting the front/back z-ordering -- First the back half of the progress arc (if it extends that far) if progressAngle > math.pi then
+                -- Draw the progress arc with a blue/icy color for frozen spells -- First the back half of the progress arc (if it extends that far) if progressAngle > math.pi then
+                    love.graphics.setColor(0.5, 0.5, 1.0, 0.3)  -- Light blue for frozen
+                    self:drawEllipticalArc(self.x, slotY, radiusX, radiusY, math.pi, progressAngle, 16)
+                end

+                -- Then the front half of the progress arc love.graphics.setColor(0.5, 0.5, 1.0, 0.7)  -- Light blue for frozen
+                self:drawEllipticalArc(self.x, slotY, radiusX, radiusY, 0, math.min(progressAngle, math.pi), 16)
+            else
+                -- Normal progress arc for unfrozen spells -- First the back half of the progress arc (if it extends that far) if progressAngle > math.pi then
                     love.graphics.setColor(0.8, 0.8, 0.2, 0.3)  -- Lower alpha for back
                     self:drawEllipticalArc(self.x, slotY, radiusX, radiusY, math.pi, progressAngle, 16)
                 end

                 -- Then the front half of the progress arc love.graphics.setColor(0.8, 0.8, 0.2, 0.7)  -- Higher alpha for front
                 self:drawEllipticalArc(self.x, slotY, radiusX, radiusY, 0, math.min(progressAngle, math.pi), 16)
+            end

             -- Draw spell name above the highest slot if i == 3 then